Generative model for reciprocity and community detection in networks: Results

 \subsection{Performance for real networks}

 Above, we evaluated the ability of our model, \mtrep \text{}, to generate network samples that have reciprocity values as expected in input and tested its performance in edge prediction.
 In this section, we examine these abilities on real world datasets.
-We apply our method to datasets from a diverse set of fields, with sizes ranging up to $N\sim 10^{4}$ nodes and up to $\text{E}\sim 10^{5}$ links (see Table~\ref{tab:apx_data_desc} and Supplementary Information Sec. \ref{apx:data} for details).
+We apply our method to datasets from a diverse set of fields, with sizes ranging up to $N\sim 10^{4}$ nodes and up to $\text{E}\sim 10^{5}$ links (see \Cref{tab:apx_data_desc} and \Cref{apx:data} for details).
 Together, these examples cover various types of social relationships, communication interactions, transportation systems, and patterns of citations.

-\paragraph*{Recovering topological properties} We apply the same procedure as before to infer the parameters $\Theta=(u,v,w,\eta)$ from data (this time, real networks) and then generate synthetic network samples based on them.
-Also in this case, \mtrep \text{} greatly outperforms the other models in recovering $\mathsf{r}$, consistently across datasets.
-We show as an example in Fig. \ref{fig:feat_Eras} the results on the Erasmus dataset (Erasmus Mobility Network $2014-2018$) \cite{erasmus}, and we leave the others in the Supplementary Information Sec. \ref{apx:realB}.
+\paragraph*{Reproducing the topological properties} We apply the same procedure as before to infer the parameters $\Theta=(u,v,w,\eta)$ from data (this time, real networks) and then generate synthetic network samples based on them.
+Also in this case, \mtrep \text{} greatly outperforms the other models in reproducing $\mathsf{r}$, consistently across datasets.
+We show as an example in \Cref{fig:feat_Eras} the results on the Erasmus dataset (Erasmus Mobility Network $2014-2018$) \cite{erasmus}, and we leave the others in the \Cref{apx:realB}.

-We cannot draw general conclusions in terms of recovering the clustering coefficient and the Gini index of SpringRank scores, as results vary widely depending on the datasets, see Supplementary Information Sec.~\ref{apx:realB} and Fig.~\ref{figSI:GiniCcREAL}.
-As we mentioned before, these are topological properties that involve more complex interactions than pairwise, as in the case of reciprocity (clustering involves triangles and SpringRank score is a global measure).
-This suggests that, in order to have better performance, one would need to develop more complex models, for instance extending the ideas behind \mtrep \text{} to capture triadic interactions, possibly guided by domain-knowledge about how triadic interactions and reciprocity are related \cite{block2015reciprocity}.
-We leave this for future work, noting that while exponential random graph models can do this, they do not include latent community structure (analogously as for reciprocity).